MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/azuread-msoline-cmdlet-map.md

 <a name='azure-ad-to-microsoft-graph-powershell-by-category'></a>

-## Microsoft Entra ID to Microsoft Graph PowerShell by category
+## Azure AD to Microsoft Graph PowerShell by category

 The following is the categorization of the Microsoft Entra cmdlets.
 Select a category to use the cmdlets